Publish Date: 01/10/2021

 The international finals for this year’s Valorant Champions tour are fast approaching.
 They are being held in Berlin from the 2nd to the 12th of December.
 Most of the teams from the competing regions have already been confirmed for the event but there are still a few open slots for the winners of the Last Chance Qualifiers.
 As always, there are plenty of updates about the event as we get closer to the finals.

 There will be sixteen teams at the Valorant Champions in December.
 They are drawn from the North America, Latin American, Japanese, Korean, Brazilian, Southeast Asian, Asia Pacific, and the European, Middle East, and African regions.
 Twelve of the teams are already confirmed.
-They have earned their place through the Master’s events as well as their total circuit points from their individual regions.
+They have worked their way through the Valorant ranking system and earned their place through the Master’s events as well as their total circuit points from their individual regions.

 The teams that have qualified are as follows: